daser0100/MandatoryAssignment/README.md

 ## Description of the project
 This is the repository for our mandatory assignment.

+The final project is in the "NetCode" folder.
+The "code" folder is some outdated code.

 The goal of the project is to make a website containing a personal perofolio with different information about us.

 We desided to make a website for a kichen at H. C. Kollegiet in Odense.
 At H. C. Kollegiet 15 apartments share a kitchen, so our website is a platform to organize and plan different thing for the members of the kitchen.